What is diabetic ketoacidosis?

 The best way to prevent DKA is to control your diabetes.
-Ask your caregiver for more information on how to manage your diabetes.
+Ask your healthcare provider for more information on how to manage your diabetes.
 The following may help decrease your risk for DKA:

-- Check your blood sugar levels: Follow your caregiver's instructions about when to test your blood sugar level.
+- Check your blood sugar levels: Follow your healthcare provider's instructions about when to test your blood sugar level.
 You may need to check at least 3 times each day.
-If your blood sugar level is too high, give yourself insulin as directed by your caregiver.
-Your caregiver can show you how to use a blood glucose monitor to check your levels.
+If your blood sugar level is too high, give yourself insulin as directed by your healthcare provider.
+Your healthcare provider can show you how to use a blood glucose monitor to check your levels.

-- Check your ketones: Follow your caregiver's instructions about when you should check your blood or urine for ketones.
-Your caregiver may give you a machine to check your blood ketones.
+- Check your ketones: Follow your healthcare provider's instructions about when you should check your blood or urine for ketones.
+Your healthcare provider may give you a machine to check your blood ketones.
 Urine ketones can be checked with sticks you dip in your urine.
 Do not exercise if you have ketones in your urine or blood.

 - Know how to treat DKA: If you have signs of DKA, drink more liquids that do not contain sugar, such as water and diet soda.
-Take your insulin as directed by your caregiver.
+Take your insulin as directed by your healthcare provider.

 What are the risks of diabetic ketoacidosis?